Supta Virasana is most avoided asanas in western yoga, which had arrived in India by the 1920s.

-- Hero posture will strengthen the arches and eradicate the pain from tired legs.
+- Hero posture will strengthen the arches and eradicate pain from tired foot.

 - It also relieves menstrual discomfort.

-- Avoid Reclined Hero if you have back, knee, or ankle problems.
+- Avoid this Pose if you have any toe, back, knee, or ankle problems.

-- If you feel any pain, come out of the pose.
+- If you feel uncomfortable, come out of the pose.